mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

 4. Assign a [QA tester](/contribute/getting-started/core-committers/#qa-testers) and label your pull request with `2: QA Review`.
     * It is the PM or QA tester's responsibility to determine the scope of required testing, if any.
     * Reviews by QA may occur at the same time as review by core committers.
 Be sure to ask for a second review as needed when changes are made.
-    * The QA tester should add `QA Review Done` when their review is done, or if a review is deemed not necessary.
+    * The QA tester should remove the `2: QA Review` label and add the `QA Review Done` label when their review is done, or if a review is deemed not necessary.
 5. Apply additional labels as necessary:
     * `CherryPick/Approved`: Apply this if the pull request is meant for a quality or patch release.
     * `Do Not Merge/Awaiting PR`: Apply this if the pull request depends on another (e.g. server changes)